In our lesson about owning your own data, we shared some easy ways to get your hands on your raw customer data.

-How about if your business has a unique definition of a "user session”?
-For example, an ecommerce site and a run tracking app probably have different preferences for setting sessions.
+How about if your business has a unique definition of a "user session?"
+For example, an e-commerce site and a run tracking app probably have different preferences for setting sessions.
 Most out-of-the-box tools choose a way to measure sessions and give you very limited options to customize it.
 In SQL, you can define sessions the way that makes the most sense for your business.

 Drilling down into customer behavior

-SQL also provides you full range to get as granular as possible with your analysis.
+SQL also provides you full access to get as granular as possible with your analysis.
 Here is a line of questioning that can be answered easily with SQL, but that would be difficult for managed tools to address:

-- How many users created an account on my website, added a product to their cart, and then completed that purchase on their phone?
+How many users created an account on my website, added a product to their cart, and then completed that purchase on their phone?

-- What links and referrers did most people in this group come from?
+What links and referrers did most people in this group come from?

-- How many users added additional items to a cart on their phone?
+How many users added additional items to a cart on their phone?

-- Who also saw a push notification about completing their order?
+Who also saw a push notification about completing their order?